oddbird/oddsite/content/work/quarqnet.rst

 Interactive Sketch
 ~~~~~~~~~~~~~~~~~~

-For this complex user experience interaction,
+For this core user experience interaction,
 our designers fleshed out the proposal further
 with a cross between a sketch
 and an interactive mockup.